subvertnormality/mosaic/README.md

 ![Merge mode selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_merge_mode.png)

-Let's delve into into the merge modes:
+Let's delve into the merge modes:

 * Trig merge modes: These modes determine how steps trig when there are shared steps across selected patterns.
   * All: steps that are active in any selected pattern will trig